cyberelic/cyberelic.github.io/index.md

 This is a box labled "easy" from [tryhackme.com](https://www.tryhackme.com)

-The first thing i like to do with any new CTF is a Nmap scan.
+The first thing we do is a full Nmap scan

 ```
 $ sudo nmap -v -sS -A -T4 -p- 10.10.162.54